Open-S2/s2-tilejson/s2-tilejson-spec/1.0.0/README.md

 REQUIRED.
 String.
 Default: `"vector"`.

 The type of the tiles being used.
-May be one of `"vector"`, `"json"`, `"raster"`, `"raster-dem"`, `"markers"`, or `"sensor"`.
+May be one of `"vector"`, `"json"`, `"raster"`, `"raster-dem"`, `"markers"`, or `"grid"`.
 Because this value is often misused, you should support an "unknown" type but more often then not the string value is `"overlay"`.

 ```JSON
 {